q3769/chunk4j/README.md

 ```

 The stitcher caches all "pending" chunks it has received via the `stitch` method in different groups, each group representing one original data unit.
 When an incoming `chunk` renders its group "complete" - i.e. the group has gathered all the chunks needed to restore the whole group of chunks back to the original data unit - then such group of chunks are stitched back together for original data restoration.
-As soon as the original data unit is restored and returned by the `stitch` method, all chunks in the group are evicted from the cache.
+As soon as the original data unit is restored and returned by the `stitch` method, all chunks in the restored group are evicted from the cache.

 By default, a stitcher caches unbounded groups of pending chunks, and a pending group of chunks will never be discarded no matter how much time has passed without being able to restore the group back to the original data unit: